 There are very few railway stations named after pubs where their main function is still to serve the pub.
 One is Berney Arms in Norfolk, which we visited in 1997, where there is no public road access and the pub could only be reached by rail, on foot or by boat (9).
 The only other I can think of is Portsmouth Arms, a request stop on the Barnstaple line, 28 miles from Exeter St Davids.
 So off we went.

 Very few trains call at the station and the choice was either a three-hour visit over Sunday lunch or a short forty minute break if the pub didn’t appeal.
 We asked the guard, who would have liked to join us, to call at the station (it is a request stop) and walked the 100 metres along the road to the pub.
-The pub is in the 2019 Good Beer Guide and the reviews are good.
+The pub was in the 2019 Good Beer Guide and the reviews were good.
 The car park looked suspiciously empty, particularly for a Sunday lunchtime, and sure enough when we reached the door the pub was closed.
-There was no notice saying why, all the sources say it is open at lunchtime at weekends, and I couldn’t find anything in the local press online or the pubs own site to explain the closure – I’ve checked again as I write this.
+There was no notice saying why, all the sources say it is open at lunchtime at weekends, and I couldn’t find anything in the local press online or the pubs own site to explain the closure, which appears to have been temporary.
 So, we trudged back to the station and caught the same train with the same guard on its return journey from Barnstaple.
 Every journey has a cock-up.